ssp21/ssp21-spec/ssp21.md

 SSP21's link layer provides three features: framing, addressing, and error-detection.
 The frame consists of the following fields.
 All multi-byte integer fields are encoded in big endian for consistency with Noise.

-[ start 0x07BB ][ length ][destination ][ source ][ ... payload bytes ... ][ CRC (4-bytes)]
+[ start ][ destination ][ source ][ length ][ ... payload bytes ... ][ CRC ]

 The minimum size of a link layer frame is 12 bytes, consisting of the start, length, destination, source, no payload bytes, and the CRC.

 **start** (2-bytes) - The start bytes provide a delimiter for the beginning of the frame and shall always begin with the two byte sequence 0x07BB.

-**length** (2-bytes) - This field encodes the length in bytes of the payload data.
+**length** (2-bytes) - This length field encodes the number of bytes in the payload data.
 A frame containing no payload will have this field set to zero.
 An upper maximum size (less than 65535) should be configurable to allow implementations to use less memory when receiving a full frame.

-**destination** (2-bytes) - This field encodes the destination address for frame.
+**destination** (2-bytes) - This destination field encodes the address of the intended recipient of the frame.
 Devices shall always set this field to the address of the intended recipient when transmitting.
 When receiving a frame, devices shall not do any further processing of frames with an unknown destination address.

-**source** (2-bytes) - This field encodes the source address for frame.
-Devices shall always set this field to their local address when transmitting.
-The usage of this field depends on the application layer of wrapped protocol.
+**source** (2-bytes) - This source field encodes the address of the transmitting party.
+The usage of this field may depend on the application layer of wrapped protocol.

+**CRC** (4-bytes) - The frame is appended with a four byte CRC value calculated over all preceding bytes.
+The ethernet CRC32 algorithm is used to calculate this value.